 Do you enjoy movement?
 Music?
-All Abilities Dance program is a safe space for students with special needs to dance - no prior experience required!
+Our All-Abilities Dance program is a safe space for students of any ability to dance - no prior experience required!
 Participants learn dance exercises, improvisational games, and experience foundational elements of dance and choreography.

-In our monthly All-Abilities Dance workshops, dancers with special needs can work on skills like rhythm, coordination, musicality, spatial concepts, and more while learning to confidently express themselves through movement.
+All-Abilities Dance attendees work on skills like rhythm, coordination, musicality, spatial concepts, and more while learning to confidently express themselves through movement.
 Positive role modeling from instructors and a nurturing environment made possible by our faith combine to allow dancers of any level of ability to thrive!
-Whether youth attend a single workshop or or many, the physical and emotional benefits of experience in dance can last for a lifetime.

 What to Expect

-Small class sizes that allow instructors to maintain an orderly classroom and give each student ample individual attention.
+Small class sizes that allow instructors to give students ample individual attention.

-Students are welcome to have a parent or other support person attend the workshop with them if needed.
+Parent or other support persons are welcome to also attend the workshop with them if desired.

 Experienced, qualified instructors who enjoy working with dancers of all ages and abilities, including special needs.

 Consistent, constructive class content.

 Modest attire and instruction using appropriate, edifying movements.